Fiedler contingency model: Least preferred coworker (LPC)

-A high LPC score suggests that the leader has a "human relations orientation", while a low LPC score indicates a "task orientation".
-Fiedler assumes that everybody's least preferred coworker in fact is on average about equally unpleasant, but people who are relationship-motivated tend to describe their least preferred coworkers in a more positive manner, e.g., more pleasant and more efficient.
+A high LPC score suggests that the leader has a "human relations orientation," while a low LPC score indicates a "task orientation."
+Fiedler assumes that everybody's least preferred coworker in fact is, on average, about equally unpleasant, but people who are relationship-motivated tend to describe their least preferred coworkers in a more positive manner, e.g., more pleasant and more efficient.
 Therefore, they receive higher LPC scores.
 People who are task-motivated, on the other hand, tend to rate their least preferred coworkers in a more negative manner.
 Therefore, they receive lower LPC scores.
 So, the least preferred coworker scale is actually not about the least preferred worker at all; instead, it is about the person who takes the test and that person's motivation type.
-This is because individuals who rate their least preferred coworker in relatively favorable light on these scales derive satisfaction out of interpersonal relationship, and those who rate the coworker in a relatively unfavorable light get satisfaction out of successful task performance.
+This is because individuals who rate their least preferred coworker in relatively favorable light on these scales derive satisfaction out of interpersonal relationships, and those who rate the coworker in a relatively unfavorable light get satisfaction out of successful task performance.
 This method reveals an individual's emotional reaction to people they cannot work with.
-Critics point out that this is not always an accurate measurement of leadership effectiveness.

 Fiedler expanded his studies outside of the lab and showed the interrelations between adjustment, group performance, and leadership style in a volunteer medical team under different conditions of stress while working in isolated villages of Central America.
 The task-oriented leader performed better in situations that were favorable and relatively unfavorable while the relationship-oriented leader only fared better in situations of intermediate favorableness.
 As the LPC is a personality measure, the score is believed to be quite stable over time and not easily changed.
 Low LPCs tend to remain low and high LPCs tend to remain high, which shows that the test-reliability of the LPC is strong.